Posted in: Mindful Eating, Weight Loss

 Why should you have a healthy weight?

-In general, maintaining a healthy weight involves achieving a balance between the calories you consume through food and beverages and the calories you expend through physical activity and bodily functions.
-This balance helps prevent excessive weight gain or loss, both of which can increase the risk of various health issues such as heart disease, diabetes, and certain cancers.
+In general, maintaining a healthy weight involves achieving a balance between the calories you consume through food and beverages and the calories you expend through physical activity and body functions.

 How to determine goals to achieve a healthy weight.